skybert/skybert-net/src/escenic/user-manager-sso-behind-the-scenes.md

 removing the user to that group in accordance with the `userGroups` field.

-UM will also create a group if it doesn't exist in the IAM backend.
+The above list of AD groups will result in:
+- sports
+- groups

+The `,DC=foo,DC=bar` will be ignored by UM.
+UM will thus first check the `sports` and `fashion`  groups exist in the IAM backend.
+If they don't, UM will first create these (using the SCIM interface) and then add the user to these groups.